hour a week in the music room

 Each grade level can look forward to performing once a year for the school community.
 Dates will be announced as the calendar is finalized, but performances will coincide with holidays and other school events.

-Students in 4th Grade have the opportunity to take their music making to a deeper level than what we achieve in the general music classroom by participating in our Wildcat Chorale.
+Students in 4th and 5th Grade have the opportunity to take their music making to a deeper level than what we achieve in the general music classroom by participating in our Elementary Chorus, Wildcat Chorale.
 Chorus meets twice a week during lunch recess, performs several times throughout the year for the student body and within the community, and enjoys many social outings as well.
 “The only thing better than singing is more singing. ” – Ella Fitzgerald

 Why Music Education?